kroshu/kuka_drivers/doc/wiki/3_Sunrise_FRI.md

 ##### Launch arguments

 Both launch files support the following argument:
-- `controller_ip`: IP address of the robot controller
+- `controller_ip`: KLI IP address of the robot controller
 - `client_ip`: IP address of the client PC
 - `client_port`: port of the client machine (default: 30200)
 - `robot_model`: defines which LBR iiwa robot to use.
 Available options: `lbr_iiwa14_r820` (default)